+- 1 -

+PA-1C600-01 Section 10 (VIII) Issue 1, 1 October 1977 AT&TCo SPCS

+CHECK(VIII)

+CHECK(VIII)

+NAME

+check - file system consistency check

+check [ -lsib [ numbers ] ] [ filesystem ]

+SYNOPSIS

+DESCRIPTION

-Chkold examines a file system, builds a bit map of used blocks, and compares this bit map against the free list maintained on the file system.
+Check examines a file system, builds a bit map of used blocks, and compares this bit map against the free list maintained on the file system.
 It also reads directories and compares the link-count in each i-node with the number of directory entries by which it is referenced.
-If the file system is not specified, a chkold of a default file system is performed.
-The normal output of chkold includes a report of
+If the file system is not specified, a check of a default file system is performed.
+The normal output of check includes a report of

-The number of blocks missing; i.e. not in any file nor in the free list, The number of special files, The total number of files, The number of large files, The number of directories, The number of indirect blocks, The number of blocks used in files, The highest-numbered block appearing in a file, The number of free blocks.
+The number of blocks missing; i.e. not in any file nor in the free list,

+The number of special files,

+The total number of files,

+The number of directories,

+The number of blocks used in files,

+The highest-numbered block appearing in a file,

+The number of free blocks.

-The -1 flag causes chkold to produce as part of its output report a list of the all the path names of files on the file system.
+The number of blocks missing is usually the number of blocks which are not in the in-core free list but are in the bit map maintained on secondary.
+This number should correspond to the number in parenthesis put out by the df command (see df(d)).
+The -l flag causes check to produce as part of its output report a list of the all the path names of files on the file system.
 The list is in i-number order; the first name for each file gives the i-number while subsequent names (i.e. links) have the i-number suppressed.
 The entries "." and ".." for directories are also suppressed.
-If the flag as given as -11, the listing will include the accessed and modified times for each file.
-The -1 option supersedes -s.

-The -s flag causes chkold to ignore the actual free list and reconstruct a new one by rewriting the super-block of the file system.
+The -s flag causes check to ignore the actual free list and reconstruct a new one by rewriting the super-block and bit map of the file system.
 The file system should be dismounted while this is done; if this is not possible (for example if the root file system has to be salvaged) care should be taken that the system is quiescent and that it is rebooted immediately afterwards so that the old, bad in-core copy of the super-block will not continue to be used.
 Notice also that the words in the super-block which indicate the size of the free list and of the i-list are believed.
 If the super-block has been curdled these words will have to be patched.
 The -s flag causes the normal output reports to be suppressed.
+The occurrence of i n times in a flag argument -ii...i causes check to store away the next n arguments which are taken to be i-numbers.
+When any of these i-numbers is encountered in a directory a diagnostic is produced, as described below, which indicates among other things the entry name.
+Likewise, n appearances of b in a flag like -bb...b cause the next n arguments to be taken as block numbers which are remembered; whenever any of the named blocks turns up in a file, a diagnostic is produced.
+FILES Currently, /dev/tf0, /dev/tf3 and /dev/tf1 are the default file systems.
+SEE ALSO fs(g).